AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ### Inference

-<ins>Kindly Reminder</ins>: since the [evaluation website](https://huggingface.co/spaces/agibot-world/IROSChallengeWMTrack) only supports uploading JPG images, please ensure that you save images in JPG format when using the inference script.
+<ins>Kindly Reminder</ins>: To compress the size of submission files, we have converted all images used in inference to jpg format.

 We have released the [test set](https://huggingface.co/datasets/agibot-world/AgiBotWorldChallenge-2025/blob/main/WorldModel/test.tar.gz) for the competition, which adheres to the data organization requirement of [EWMBench](https://github.com/AgibotTech/EWMBench).
 To facilitate participants in conducting local evaluations using [EWMBench](https://github.com/AgibotTech/EWMBench) on the validation set, we also provide [reorganized validation set](https://huggingface.co/datasets/agibot-world/AgiBotWorldChallenge-2025/blob/main/WorldModel/val_reorganized.tar.gz) along with the corresponding inference and evaluation scripts.